My valley has been drenched in bullets,

 Hey, I am talking to you.
 Do you know why is it so important to ‘break up’ ?

 This might sound pretty abstract and weird but sometimes it becomes important to ‘break up’.
-And for me this phrase has a deeper meaning.

 In life, you have to break up with those people or things which give you pain as if there is a hole in your chest.
 Be it a failed marital relationship, your friends, an intolerable dysfunctionality between you and your relatives or even objects or instances of our past.